All ESC exams are administered online, using a live proctoring system.

 You can test your equipment as many times as needed.
 If you fail several times then pass the test, there is still possibly an issue with your equipment, please check with ProctorU®.

-We also strongly recommend you to test your equipment again 2 or 3 days before your exam.
+We also strongly recommend you test your equipment again 2 or 3 days before your exam.
 This will identify any issues that might arise from automatic software downloads, etc.

 What should I do if I failed the technical tests?